 Titles (or Headings).
 The titles or headings of the sections and subsections herein are intended for convenience of reference and shall not be considered as having any bearing on their interpretation.

 Waters of the United States.
-Waters that are under the jurisdiction of the Corps of Engineers under the Clean Water Act as defined by , which as applied to Ohio means: the Ohio River and Lake Erie and any other river, stream, creek, lake, pond, or wetland that drains directly or indirectly into the Ohio River or Lake Erie.
+Waters that are under the jurisdiction of the Corps of Engineers under the Clean Water Act as defined by 33 CFR Ch.
+II Part 328, which as applied to Ohio means: the Ohio River and Lake Erie and any other river, stream, creek, lake, pond, or wetland that drains directly or indirectly into the Ohio River or Lake Erie.

 Work.
-All labor, materials, equipment, tools, transportation, supplies, and other incidentals and all tasks that comprise the Project or any portion thereof, as described by the Contract Documents.
+The entire completed design and construction of the various separately identifiable parts thereof required to be performed or furnished under the Contract Documents that comprise the Project or any portion thereof.
+Work includes and is the result of performing or furnishing professional design services and construction required by the Contract Documents.

 Work Limits.
 Work Limits are the extreme limits of the Contractor’s responsibility on a project, including all temporary and incidental construction, with the exception of work zone traffic control devices required for maintenance of traffic.